What is cash accounting?

 Cash accounting enables you to account for VAT on the basis of payments received and made instead of on tax invoices issued and received.

 The VAT payable or repayable for each accounting period will be the difference between the total amount of VAT included in payments received from your customers and the total amount of VAT included in payments made to your suppliers.

 Who can use the scheme?

 Cash accounting is open to you if you are a registered trader with an expected taxable turnover not exceeding £1,350,000 in the next twelve months.
-The main conditions are that you should have made all necessary VAT returns and have made arrangements with HM Revenue & Customs to clear any arrears of VAT payments.
+The main conditions are that you should have made all necessary VAT returns and have made arrangements with HMRC to clear any arrears of VAT payments.

 There is no need to apply to use the scheme, but you should start to use it at the beginning of a tax period.